mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 ## Table of Contents

-## The Motivation
+## Motivation

 Inspired by [Motion Canvas](https://motioncanvas.io/), I made the presentational framework [Animotion](https://animotion.pages.dev/) for making animated videos using code, instead of having to learn animation software.

-Animotion is only responsible for animating layout transitions and code blocks between slides.
+Animotion is only responsible for animating layout transitions, and code blocks between slides.
 Instead of recording and matching the audio to a timeline, you record the voicover over the slides.

 You can use any JavaScript animation library in your slides, but I always wanted a bespoke animation library that complements Animotion.